euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForCordova/GettingStarted.md

 ## Feature Implementation
 ### Branding
 ### iOS
 Once the plugin is added to the app, there will be a new bundle (AWSDKDefaults) that is also added to the app.
 This bundle has AWSDKDefaultSettings.plist that already has few entries in it.
 To enable branding , new entries has to be added to it.
-For details on the entries to be added to enable branding in your app, navigate to https://code.vmware.com/web/sdk/Native/airwatch-ios and search for Branding.
+For details on the entries to be added to enable branding in your app, navigate to the [Omnissa Developer Portal](https://developer.omnissa.com/ws1-uem-sdk-for-android/) and search for Branding.

 ### Android
-Please follow the steps mentioned in https://github.com/vmware-samples/workspace-ONE-SDK-integration-samples/blob/main/IntegrationGuideForAndroid/Guides/04Branding/WorkspaceONE_Android_Branding.md to brand the splash screen, the app logo gets branded as per the images from the WS1 UEM console branding payload.
+Please follow the steps mentioned in https://github.com/euc-releases/workspace-ONE-SDK-integration-samples/blob/main/IntegrationGuideForAndroid/Guides/04Branding/WorkspaceONE_Android_Branding.md to brand the splash screen, the app logo gets branded as per the images from the WS1 UEM console branding payload.

 ### SSO
 ### iOS
-To enable multiple apps built with the plugin share common authentication session and other SDK info, please follow the steps mentioned in the document at https://code.vmware.com/web/sdk/Native/airwatch-ios under section "Keychain Access Group Entitlements".
+To enable multiple apps built with the plugin share common authentication session and other SDK info, please follow the steps mentioned in the document at https://code.omnissa.com/web/sdk/Native/airwatch-ios under section "Keychain Access Group Entitlements".

 ### Android
 Nothing specific coding /configuration to be done on Android.

-# License
-Copyright 2022 VMware, Inc. All rights reserved.
-The Workspace ONE Software Development Kit integration samples are licensed under a two-clause BSD license.
-SPDX-License-Identifier: BSD-2-Clause